 Q. Will this course teach me grammar and punctuation rules?

-We briefly discuss the most common grammar and punctuation mistakes, and I’ll share the best resources I’ve found for cleaning up your manuscript, but delving too much into it would be overwhelming.
+We discuss the most common grammar and punctuation mistakes, and I’ll share the best resources I’ve found for cleaning up your manuscript, but delving too much into it would be overwhelming.
 Copyediting could be a whole separate course, and it’s best taught by a copyeditor. (which I am not.)

 As a novelist, your priority should be on writing an evocative, compelling story with a strong backbone.
 Once you’ve done that, you can focus on fixing the nitty gritty grammar and punctuation.
 If you focus on those errors too soon, before you rewrite and revise, then your copyedits could become obsolete.

 My goal with the copyediting segment is to give you some tips and help you to evaluate your skills in this area.
 Some writers have a strong grasp of grammar and can manage without a copyeditor and/or proofreader if they have a good developmental editor and eagle-eyed beta readers.
 Many writers, however, have trouble with grammar and punctuation, and no class or self-study will replace their need for a good copyeditor and proofreader—at least not for their first few books.
 This class may save them some money though if they can find basic mistakes themselves and submit a cleaner manuscript to the copyeditor.

 Q. How is this course any better than reading books and articles about writing and editing?
 And how does it differ from other revision courses on the market?